grayhemp/pgtoolkit/README.md

   Lubaczewski.

 If [pgstattuple] is installed `pgcompact` uses it to get a better statistics.
-It is highly recommended to be for TOASTed tables and indexes.
+It is highly recommended to be for `TOAST`ed tables and indexes.

 ### Usage examples